 When you are accused of a sex crime, it is important that you exercise your right to remain silent and speak to a lawyer as soon as possible to try to build possible defenses and avoid incrimination.

 The appropriate defense for your case depends on what sex crime or crimes you are charged with.
 However, it is important to remember that you are innocent until proven guilty and that the prosecutor has the burden of proving your guilt.

-To defend against a possession of child pornography charge, for example, a Tampa sex crime attorney can retain a forensic computer expert to testify that the child pornography on your computer was placed there as part of a virus or malware attack, and you were not aware of the pornography on your computer.
+Our Tampa sex crime attorney can retain a forensic computer expert to testify that the child pornography on your computer was placed there as part of a virus or malware attack, and you were not aware of the pornography on your computer.
 You can also dispute accusations made against you with the help of medical experts.